hdl2115/rces-final-project/README.md

 Sulfur Hexafluoride: https://www.esrl.noaa.gov/gmd/ccgg/trends_sf6/

+Dataset of Sea Surface Temperature (SST): http://www.esrl.noaa.gov/psd/thredds/dodsC/Datasets/noaa.ersst.v5/sst.mnmean.nc

+Datasets of Sea Ice Extent:

+Northern Hemisphere in February: https://www.ncdc.noaa.gov/snow-and-ice/extent/sea-ice/N/2

+Northern Hemisphere in August: https://www.ncdc.noaa.gov/snow-and-ice/extent/sea-ice/N/8

+Southern Hemisphere in February: https://www.ncdc.noaa.gov/snow-and-ice/extent/sea-ice/S/2

+Southern Hemisphere in August: https://www.ncdc.noaa.gov/snow-and-ice/extent/sea-ice/S/8

 # Summary of Analysis

-In the analysis, I will plot and compare the concentration in the time series of greenhouse gases and their annual growth rates.
-Then, I will analyze their distribution and find a correlation with the increase in temperature.
-I also plan to show the change in sea level and ice loss, which correspond to the increase in global temperature.
-Finally, I will apply data analysis to this dataset for finding insights into the contribution of each greenhouse gas.

-# Potential Plots in the Project:
-1) The concentration in timeseries and the annual growth rate of each greenhouse gas.
-2) The global distribution of greenhouse gases.
-3) The temperature increase associated with greenhouse gases.
-4) The change in sea level and ice loss.
+To determine the correlation of greenhouse gas with other climate forcing, I will plot the global concentration and the annual growth rates of each major greenhouse gas, the mean SST anamolies (1960 - 2019), and the Sea Ice Extent (1979 - 2020).
+Then, I will analyze the overall trends/patterns of each plot and use these patterns to identify the correlation.